acorn-io/runtime/docs/docs/39-Authoring Acornfiles/03-containers.md

 }
 ```

-This Acorn file defines two containers, one called `my-webapp` and the other `database`.
+This Acornfile defines two containers, one called `my-webapp` and the other `database`.
 The `my-webapp` container is exposing port 8080.
 When launching this Acorn the port can be published outside the cluster or accessed by linked Acorns.

 In the database container, we are using the `ports` parameter because only the my-webapp container will communicate with the database.